-After you have populated the Gradebook with categories or grade items, you can assign the desired weight for each.
+After you have populated the gradebook with categories or grade items, you can assign the desired weight for each.

-In the Setup tab in the Gradebook, any item that belongs to a category using a weighted aggregation method will show a field available under a column called Weight.
-Enter the weights from your grading plan for each of these activities or categories in the Gradebook.
-See the example below.
+In the Setup tab in the gradebook, any item that belongs to a category using a weighted aggregation method will show a field available under a column called Weight.
+Enter the weights from your grading plan for each of these activities or categories in the gradebook.